catseye/SixtyPical/README.markdown

 are translated into an intermediate representation which is arguably CISC-like.
 For example, `lda`, `sta`, `ldx`, and `tax` all become kinds of `COPY` internally.
 This internal instruction set is much smaller than the 6502's, and thus is usually easier to analyze.
+It would also be easier to adapt to other instruction sets, such as the Z80 or the 8086.

 Notes
 -----